denizoglu/bdd/01_Preliminaries.md

 From your own (local) computer, you'll have to copy the content of your own public key (found at `/home/your_username/.ssh/id_rsa.pub`) and paste into that file in the remote server (`/home/sd/.ssh/authorized_keys`).
 Save and quit afterwards.
 To this file, you should add public keys of any other machine that you'd like enable to ssh into the remote server.

-We noww have to change the access rights of so that _only the owner_ (in this case, user `sd`) can _read_ the file.
+We now have to change the access rights of so that _only the owner_ (in this case, user `sd`) can _read_ the file.
 The file gets read-only even for the owner.
 It's just a precaution to prevent accidental editing of the file.
 And then we change the owner of the whole `/home/sd` directory to `sd` recursively, that is, all files and folders under this directory are from now on owned by `sd`.

 ```
 root@rubicon:~# chmod 400 /home/sd/.ssh/authorized_keys